lishijie15/CarbonGPT/README.md

 ## Simulation Setting

-Our simulations utilize the powerful [Vicuna-7B](https://dl.acm.org/doi/abs/10.5555/3666122.3668142) as the foundational LLM, with the key hyperparameters specified as follows:
+Our simulations utilize the powerful [Vicuna-7B](https://dl.acm.org/doi/abs/10.5555/3666122.3668142) as the foundational LLM.
+This high-performance, open-source LLM demonstrates exceptional capabilities in tasks such as general knowledge question answering and causal reasoning.
+We employ it as the foundational LLM owing to its:

+* Powerful multi-task adaptability, enabled by pre-training on massive and diverse datasets.
+* Outstanding performance in spatio-temporal data analysis tasks, such as traffic flow prediction ([GraphGPT](https://dl.acm.org/doi/10.1145/3626772.3657775)).
+* Inherent reasoning capabilities, which effectively support complex system modeling.

+The key hyperparameters of the proposed CarbonGPT are specified as follows:

 | Parameters Description               | Value                    |
 |--------------------------------------|--------------------------|